Conflict Management: Theory and Practice — A New Edition for a New Era

 Editor’s Closing, by Milan A. Nitopi

-Rory reminds us how critically important neutrality is to a mediator’s role, purpose and overall practice.
-His concept of role contamination is immeasurably useful and is an invaluable addition to this discussion which clearly illustrates how multidisciplinary professionals can adopt a role or an approach that obscures the traditional ‘pure’ principles of facilitative mediation.
-However, an important distinction must be laid to recognise that other forms of mediation may require the mediator to adopt a different role or approach.
+Rory reminds us how important neutrality is to a mediator’s role, purpose and practice.
+His concept of role contamination is an invaluable addition to this discussion illustrating how multidisciplinary professionals can adopt a role or approach that obscures the traditional ‘pure’ principles of facilitative mediation.
+However, an important distinction must be drawn to acknowledge that other forms of mediation may require the mediator to adopt a different role or approach.

 Rory’s next blog will introduce the instrument that he has developed to hold that boundary: the LENS framework.
 In that article, he will ask us to look honestly at how smudged our lens has become.